-Located in Butte, Montana, Butte Center is one of four available facilities in the area.
+Located in Butte, Montana, Continental Care and Rehabilitation is one of four available facilities in the area.
 Our grading scheme was not kind to this nursing home, as it received an overall score of F. This nursing home does not seem to have any redeeming qualities.
 More information on this facility's category grades is available below.
-Its best category is short-term care, which is addressed in the next section.
+Its best category is nursing, which is addressed in the next section.

 - Nursing Home

-Note: Butte Center has been flagged for abuse in the past 12 months.
+Note: Continental Care and Rehabilitation has been flagged for abuse in the past 12 months.
 We have capped this facility's overall grade accordingly.

 - Accepts Medicare 1

 - Accepts Medicaid 1

 - Offers Respite Care